 A guided tour of some of the spiritual practices (or exercises) developed by early Christians.
 Such exercises were for them potent technologies, powerful bearers of Christian wisdom, and arguably the primary form of self-care in antiquity.

+THIS COURSE IS NOW FULL.
+NO FURTHER REGISTRATIONS WILL BE ACCEPTED.
 Improving skills for writing about belief – writing publishable articles or essays about personal faith or the spiritual life of the wider world.
 The course invites participants to expand their own public witness or sense of personal vocation by writing for a reading public.

 Explore “nuts and bolts” best practices for planting, nurturing, and growing transformative ministries with youth: relational youth groups that nurture the foundations of joyful, flourishing lives.